-Authors may simultaneously submit to other journals.
+No simultaneous submit to other journals please; only sole submissions.
 Submissions not selected for publication are not normally provided feedback.
 Accepted manuscripts are published electronically on www.JBLEP.com.

 All submissions should be sent to JBLEP via email to firstname.lastname@example.org.
 Authors should include “JBLEP Submission” in the subject line and should present their submission via two file attachments.
 One Word document file should include the entire paper with a cover page that includes the title, name, position, institutional affiliation, address, email address, and telephone number of each author.
 In the other Word document, the author(s) must remove all identifying information from the attached file to assure blind review.
 Label each file as “FULL” or “BLIND” in the file title.

 Each article must include an abstract (100 word maximum).
 Authors should also include a list of keywords by which to index the submission.
 To assist readers, please include both broadly based keywords and more targeted keywords.